Sleep Squares Review: Ingredients, Side Effects, Cost, and More

 Recently, we had the pleasure of speaking with Upstate Dream Institute’s founder Jeff Luciano, who gave us some insight into the background and ethics of his company.

 What lead you to create Sleep Squares?
 Do you have a background in sleep disorders?
-Do you suffer from one yourself?

 According to Jeff, his background as a bulk herbs importer brought him into contact with indigenous growers in Mexico, many of whom had used these ingredients for generations to aid sleep.